jdevries3133/teacher_helper/README.md

 "clock" as a single argument to the shell.
 It takes into consideration the time of day, cached clock state, and real site state, and makes a determination about whether to press the button or not.
 It then updates the clock state and closes the headless browser.

-**`self.login(self)`**

-Launch headless chrome and login to paychex.
-Unless you setup the Imap module to get your OTP from your email, you will have to input it.
-This method does not necessarily need to be called, because functions that require you to login are protected by the `@login_first` decorator, which checks for `self.is_logged_in` and calls this method if not.
+It will be cautious and ask the user to confirm if they are trying to clock out in the morning or clock in in the afternoon.

 **`self.clock_in(self)`**